Warm-Ups for Runners

 Dynamic Stretches

 Dynamic stretches are generally used to ensure that a full range of motion has been achieved prior to an activity.
 It's best to include these after a jog so that the muscles are warm and pliable.
+Leg swings, arm swings, and a variety of movements that mimic and exaggerate the running motion are all suitable choices.

 Drills

-The inclusion of running drills in a warm up routine is more useful for middle distance and sprint events than it is for longer distances.
+The inclusion of running drills in a warm-up routine is more useful for middle distance and sprint events than it is for longer distances.

 There is a crossover between certain drills and dynamic stretches.
 Certainly the majority of running-specific drills will involve similar movements that will be experienced while carrying out the session or race.

-One large benefit of including running drills in a warm up is that they help the athlete to tune in to the various movement patterns that will be employed during a session or race.
+One large benefit of including running drills in a warm-up is that they help the athlete to tune in to the various movement patterns that will be employed during a session or race.

 Faster Running

-Before putting the finishing touches to a warm up, including 60-90 seconds of moderately hard running (at about 30-40 minute race pace) can help ensure that all the necessary systems and energy pathways are engaged.
+Before putting the finishing touches to a warm-up, including 60–90 seconds of moderately hard running (at about 30–40 minute race pace) can help ensure that all the necessary systems and energy pathways are engaged.

 Strides